 On July 6, 2012, the President signed into law the Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies of the Gulf Coast States Act (RESTORE Act; Subtitle F of Public Law 112-141) .
 The Act established the Gulf Coast Restoration Trust Fund in the U.S. Treasury Department.
 Eighty percent of the civil penalties paid after July 6, 2012, under the Federal Water Pollution Control Act in connection with the Deepwater Horizon oil spill will be deposited into the Trust Fund and invested.
 Under the Act, amounts in the Trust Fund will be available for programs, projects, and activities that restore and protect the environment and economy of the Gulf Coast region.

 Treasury is responsible for issuing compliance and auditing procedures for the entire Act and procedures for two grant programs administered by Treasury.
-Treasury is now issuing these procedures as an Interim Final Rule, with an effective date 60 days from the date of publication.
-Treasury will accept comments on the Interim Final Rule for 30 days after publication, and publish a Final Rule after considering any comments.
-Separately, Treasury published a Notice of Proposed Rulemaking that allocates shares to individual Louisiana parishes under the Direct Component.
-Treasury is accepting public comments on the Proposed Rule through September 2, 2014.
+These procedures became effective October 14, 2014 as an Interim Final Rule.
+Separately, Treasury published an Interim Final Rule, effective October 14, 2014 that allocates shares to individual Louisiana parishes under the Direct Component.

 Under the Act, Treasury will administer two grant programs, called the Direct Component and the Centers of Excellence Research Grants Program.
 The amounts currently available to eligible grant recipients under these programs, as well as those currently available under other RESTORE Act programs, may be found here.
 Treasury plans to update this information periodically.
 The amounts available will change as new deposits are made into the Trust Fund, interest from investments is credited,